FullStackTypeScriptCourse/course_material/06_mongodb/DATA_MODELLING.md

    normalization, and it allows for better data consistency and reduces data redundancy.
 However, it requires multiple queries to fetch related data.
 2. Embedded (Denormalization): In the embedded method, the related data is embedded directly within the main document as a nested object or array.
-This method is also known as denormalization and it improves query performance by reducing the number of queries required to fetch related data.
+This method is also known as denormalization, and it improves query performance by reducing the number of queries required to fetch related data.
 However, it can result in data duplication and inconsistencies if